jonrynn/recipe-app-api/README.md

 in order to compile psycop2 or whatever, first update dockerfile, then requirements.txt, then docker-compose build to rebuild the whole thing

+update settings.xml for postgres and add import os, then create core app docker-compose run --rm app sh -c "python manage.py startapp core"

  for setup in aws:
  check for docker
- after git clone, docker-compose build, then docker-compose run --rm app sh -c "django-admin startproject app .", look on browser
+ after git clone, docker-compose build, then docker-compose run --rm app sh -c "django-admin startproject app .", look on browser add core to installed_apps in settings.py in core, set up management/commands directory -- any py files here will be used by django when you call manage.py, eg wait_for_db

 look at his link to docker to install on linux for AWS, go to this page to install Docker: